 For protocol information and utilities:

-• GET /currencies - List supported fiat currencies
+GET /currencies - List supported fiat currencies

-• GET /institutions/{currency_code} - List supported institutions
+GET /institutions/{currency_code} - List supported institutions

-• GET /tokens - List supported tokens
+GET /tokens - List supported tokens and contract addresses

-• GET /pubkey - Get aggregator public key
+GET /pubkey - Get aggregator public key

-• GET /orders/{chain_id}/{id} - Get lock payment order status
+GET /orders/{chain_id}/{id} - Get order status by onchain Gateway ID

 All requests should include the following headers: